 2. Add a Splash of Vinegar

-Applying a vinegar solution to sunburned skin has been a tried and true method that people have used for hundreds of years.
-Known for being a great natural astringent, apple cider vinegar soothes the pain caused by sunburns and helps speed up the healing process.
-The acetic acid present in apple cider vinegar also helps ease itching and inflammation.
-Here are a few ways to apply this treatment:
+Applying a vinegar solution to sunburned skin is a tried and true sunburn remedy.
+A natural astringent, apple cider vinegar soothes the pain and speeds up the healing process.
+Additionally, the acetic acid in apple cider vinegar helps ease itching and inflammation.

-• Add a cup to a lukewarm bath and soak for about half an hour.
+- Add a cup of apple cider vinegar to a lukewarm bath and soak for about half an hour.

 3. Kitchen Cures

-• Cucumber Chill Out
+Cucumber Chill Out

-• Root for Potatoes
+Root for Potatoes

-Well-known as a pain reliever for all types of skin irritations such as scratches, bites and burns, potatoes help draw heat out of your skin and reduce inflammation.
-Take two clean potatoes and grate them in a bowl or cut them up and put them in a blender or food processor.
-If the potato mush seems too dry, you can add a little water.
+Well-known as a pain reliever for skin irritations, potatoes reduce inflammation and draw heat from your skin.
+To use them as a sunburn remedy, take two clean potatoes and grate them in a bowl.
+Or you can cut them up and blitz them in a blender or food processor.
+If the potato mush seems dry, add a little water.

 4. Moisturize with Chilly Treatments

 We’ve mentioned that sunburns dehydrate your skin, but those cooling soaks in the tub can can actually dehydrate you further.
 Use gentle, fragrance-free moisturizer to counteract this side effect.
 Be sure to apply regularly, especially right after you soak or bathe.
 You can also chill your moisturizer in the refrigerator before use for added relief.

 Probably the most popular sunburn remedy, aloe vera has wonderful anti-inflammatory properties.
 The most popular method of application is the gel form of aloe vera that you find in most stores.
 However, you can also use an aloe vera plant directly.
 Simply break open the leaves and squeeze out the healing liquid within.
 We recommend chilling this gelatinous substance for at least an hour before applying.